Am I Insured if I Borrow a Car?

 For example, while the owner’s policy will generally cover someone who borrows a car with permission, there are some instances where it may not, based on the answers to these questions:

-- Do you borrow the vehicle frequently/regularly?
+- How frequently do you borrow the vehicle?

 - Are you a member of the household?